colin4k/MeetingMinutes/README.md

 ## Preamble

 To use the script, you'll need an [OpenAI API key](https://platform.openai.com/account/api-keys) for Whisper and GPT-4.
-You will therefore need to modify the `openai.api_key` variable for the script to work properly.
+You'll need to create a `.env` file with the `API_KEY` variable with your API key for the script to work properly.

 The script on the repository is configured in French; it's easy to modify the script to adapt it to another language (just translate the few instructions given to GPT).